Here's a quick overview of the steps you should follow to create a new backend for slapd.

 3. Edit the file servers/slapd/backend.c to add declarations for the backend routines you wrote in step 2, and to initialize a backend structure.
 Take a look at the existing definitions in that file for other backends.

-Backend *be /* info about this backend */
+Backend *be /* info about this backend */The other parameters depend on the call itself.

 Connection *conn /* info about this connection */